bushukhina/reinforcement_learning/README.md

-Some reinforcement learning tasks solutions
+Some reinforcement learning tasks solutions, solved as homework for the university course (UrFU)